sparesparrow/mcp-prompts/docs/04-api-reference.md

 # API Reference

 This section documents the HTTP API endpoints and error handling for MCP-Prompts.
-For MCP tool and resource APIs, see the MCP SDK documentation.
+For MCP tool and resource APIs, see the [MCP specification](https://modelcontextprotocol.io/specification/draft).

+> **MCP-Prompts** exposes its core features via a RESTful HTTP API.
+The transport layer is decoupled from business logic (hexagonal architecture), making it easy to add new APIs or protocols.
+See [Overview](00-overview.md) for architecture and [Developer Guide](07-developer-guide.md) for extension patterns.

 ---